 Approximately 75 Hmong refugees who are over the age of 40 were part of the newest group of refugees to relocate in Merced County, and they are suffering from severe cultural shock.
 The SEA Support Group provides a great and non-threatening educational experience where they can come and access community support, resources, and help.
-A Language & Cultural Specialist is available to address any questions/concerns they might have, including those relating to all aspects of mental, emotional, physical and spiritual health.
+A Language & Cultural Specialist is available to address any questions/concerns they might have, including those refugees, and it is necessary for them to receive consistent and frequent support.

+Many of the participants suffer from severe depression, as a result of the cultural displacement experienced by new relating to all aspects of mental, emotional, physical and spiritual health.
 Moreover, the Specialist also offers mental and physical health education (e.g. Diabetes education and Mental Health First Aid) as needed.
 Health aids and community nurses are occasionally brought in to serve specific needs or present specific programs.
 Individual case management is utilized if deemed necessary.